uhasker/getting-things-done-in-next-js/src/chapter3/02-an-http-primer.md

 ### HTTP URLs

 The string `http://localhost:3000/` is a so called URL.
-You have probably seen URLs before.
+You have already seen URLs in the previous section.

 Navigate to Google and search for "Next.js" - you will notice that the URL in your browser looks like this:

 ```